lisale0/mydb/README.md

 Mydb

-A recreation of a postgresql like database from scratch.
+A simple database from scratch.